Milzi/arguEParser/README.md

 1. Download the project.
 2. Unpack the project to [your directory]
-3. Copy the corpora you want to parse into the folder [your directory]/arguEParser/inputCorpora Make sure each dataset is in a seperate folder (e.g. AraucariaDB, IBM, RRD, Microtext)
+3. Copy the corpora you want to parse into the folder [your directory]/arguEParser/inputCorpora
+   a) Make sure each dataset is in a seperate folder (e.g. AraucariaDB, IBM, RRD, Microtext)
 4. Run the "CorpusParserStanalone.py" with python [your directory]/arguEParser/CorpusParserStanalone.py
 5. Find the output inside the outputCorpus directory.